Meet The Chefs

 • “Innovative Techniques for Entremets and Tarts” with Olivier Bajard, World Pastry Champion and Meilleur Ouvrier de France

 Growing up in the small farming community of Colchester, Connecticut, Chef Paul McComiskey developed an interest in cooking at a young age.
-His culinary career began at the tender age of fourteen when he took a job as a dishwasher at a summer camp and, after showing a keen interest in food, was quickly promoted to Prep Cook.
-Very early on, Chef Paul came to understand the importance of serving fresh, wholesome food; he recognized how food could not only feed the body but also fuel the soul.
-This realization kickstarted the pursuit of his culinary dreams, and by the time he was 21 years old, Paul had taken every food-related opportunity that crossed his path, working in diners, pizza kitchens, casinos, fish markets, small cafes and even at a slaughterhouse.
+His culinary career began at 14 when he took a job as a dishwasher at a summer camp, and after showing a keen interest of food, was quickly promoted to prep cook.
+Early on he came to understand the importance of serving fresh, wholesome food; he recognized that food could not only feed the body but also fuel the soul.
+This realization kick-started the pursuit of his culinary dreams, and by the time he was 21, Chef Paul had taken every food-related opportunity that crossed his path, working in diners, pizza kitchens, casinos, fish markets, small cafes–even at a slaughterhouse.

-His colorful background earned him his very first position as a Chef, running the kitchen at the Willimantic Brewing Company and Main Street Café.
-Here, Chef Paul developed strong ties to the community where he worked with local breweries and restaurants to expand a beer dinner program and started a charitable Guest Chef program that benefitted nearby soup kitchens, schools and community organizations.
+His varied background earned him his first position as a chef, running the kitchen at the Williamantic Brewing Company and main Street Café in Connecticut.
+There, he developed strong ties to the community, working with local breweries and restaurants to expand a beer dinner program and starting a charitable guest chef program that benefited nearby soup kitchens, schools and community organizations.

-Paul’s passion for local and seasonal cuisine heightened when he joined the Altnaveigh Inn & Restaurant in Storrs, Connecticut as the Chef de Cuisine.
-Later, Chef Paul joined Weekapaug Inn as a Sous Chef where, under the expert guidance of Chef Jennifer Backman, Paul learned the art of hospitality and flourished in his role.
-In March of 2015, Chef Paul journeyed to sister property Ocean House in Watch Hill, Rhode Island to take on a new role as the Food Forager.
-Having successfully climbed the ranks from home cook to Sous Chef, Paul’s humble beginnings and non-traditional culinary training make him an obvious choice for the role.
-At Ocean House, Paul is able to create lasting relationships with local purveyors, seek out the freshest local flavors and practice and teach his own food and cooking philosophies.
+Chef Paul’s passion for local and seasonal cuisine heightened when he joined the Altnaveigh Inn and Restaurant in Storrs, Connecticut, as the chef de cuisine.
+Later became a Sous Chef at Weekapaug Inn where, under the expert guidance of Chef Jennifer Backman, he learned the art of hospitality.
+In March 2015 he moved to Ocean House Food Forager.
+Paul’s unconventional culinary training and his rise from home cook to sous chef made him an obvious choice for the position.
+At Ocean House he is able to create relationships with local purveyors, seek out the freshest local flavors and practice and teach his own food and cooking philosophies.